 This decadent ivory-white marble mausoleum sits on the southern bank of the river Yamuna in Agra.

-UNESCO designated the Taj Mahal in India World Heritage Site status in 1983.
+UNESCO designated the Taj Mahal in India World Heritage Site status in 1983 and it is considered to be one of the seven wonders of India.
 They described it as “the jewel of Muslim art in India and one of the universally admired masterpieces of the world’s heritage.”

 1. Great Barrier Reef, Australia – for a natural wonder